papoita/globeART/README.md

  💡 3D globe was imported using react-globe-gl to represent the NFT location in a spherical projection.

- 💡 NFTs are minted using IPFS and the transaction in bitcoin.
+ 💡 NFTs are minted with smart contracts written in solidity and stored using IPFS.

+💡 Ethers.js library was chosen because are used to connect to web3

  💡 Hardhat was used for the contract creation and deplyment